pineconedata/pineconedata.github.io/_posts/2024-11-27-basketball-evaluate-ols-model.md

 ```

 ## Set Graph Preferences
 This is an entirely optional step to configure the aesthetics of the graphs and charts.
 You can import a custom color scheme or set colors individually.
-In this case, we’ll define a list of custom colors (`graph_colors`) and configure both Matplotlib and Seaborn to use these colors for subsequent plots.
+In this case, we'll define a list of custom colors (`graph_colors`) and configure both Matplotlib and Seaborn to use these colors for subsequent plots.

 ```python